Privacy policy.

 10. Updates to This Policy

-We may update this privacy policy from time to time to reflect changes in our practices or legal requirements.
-The latest version will always be available on our website at http://edenhopepsychotherapy.au
+We may update this Privacy Policy from time to time to reflect changes in our practices, technology, or legal requirements.
+The most current version will always be available on our website at http://edenhopepsychotherapy.au.

 11. Website Privacy

-When you visit our website, we do not collect personal information unless you provide it to us voluntarily, such as through an enquiry form or email.
+When you visit our website, we do not collect personal information unless you voluntarily provide it to us, such as through an enquiry form or email.
 We do not use cookies or track your online activity.
-Our website may contain links to third-party sites; we are not responsible for their privacy practices.
+Our website may contain links to third-party sites; we are not responsible for the privacy practices of those sites.

 12. Final Remarks

 Your privacy is important to us.
-We are committed to ensuring that your personal information is handled securely and with respect.
-If you have any concerns or need further information, please do not hesitate to contact us.
+We are committed to ensuring that your personal information is handled securely, respectfully, and in accordance with ethical and legal obligations.
+If you have any concerns or would like further information, please do not hesitate to contact us.